 SERVICES & MEMORIAL ITEMS

 I/We have been informed of memorial items and choose (initial one): Items Selected Below

 I/We would like the following memorialization items:

 *(Private includes 1 fur clipping and 1 clay paw print.
-Additional fur clippings $12 each.
-Additional clay paw print $35 each)
+Add fur clippings and clay paw prints for additional cost.

 NOTICE: Be Sure To Fill Out The Section Above And Indicate The Memorial Items Desired.
 San Diego Neighborhood Vet Will Only Provide The Memorial Items You Specifically Select Above.

 RELEASE AND CERTIFICATION I/We agree to release and indemnify Peaceful Waters Aquamation, the Veterinarian, and their owners, members, officers, directors, agents, and employees, from any claim, liability, cost or expense resulting from their reliance on or services or other performance consistent with the directions, declarations, representations, authorizations, and agreements herein.
 I/We agree that the liability Peaceful Waters Aquamation, the Veterinarian, and their owners, members, officers, directors, agents, and employees, including without limitation for negligent acts (of itself or its agents or employees), is limited to a refund of the aquamation fees paid by me/us.
 I/We warrant that all representations and statements contained in this form are true and correct.
 I/We have read and understood all pages of this document.
 Authorization for aquamation and disposition was executed at (San Diego, Calif.)